Katayoun M. Copeland

-Denise S. Wolf has served as the Chief of the Criminal Division since April 2018.
-As Criminal Chief, Ms. Wolf supervises all criminal investigations and cases in the Office.
+Katayoun “Kat” M. Copeland was named Chief of the Criminal Division in February 2020, returning to the Office after serving as the District Attorney of Delaware County, Pennsylvania.
+As Criminal Chief, Ms. Copeland supervises all criminal investigations and cases in the Office.

 Ms. Copeland is a career prosecutor with extensive courtroom supervisory experience.
 As the Delaware County District Attorney, she directed an office of 140+ prosecutors, detectives, and staff.
 Prior to becoming the Delaware County District Attorney in January 2018, she served as an Assistant U.S. Attorney in the Eastern District of Pennsylvania for over six years and a Special Assistant U.S. Attorney for over a decade.
 During that time, Ms. Copeland served in the Office’s Narcotics and Organized Crime Unit, investigating and prosecuting complex international narcotics trafficking cases, large-scale racketeering conspiracies, and violent crimes stemming from the drug trade.
 While an Assistant U.S. Attorney, Ms. Copeland prosecuted a number of significant cases, including a racketeering case involving a violent gang known as the “Harlem Boys” that controlled drug territory in the Bartram Village Housing Development in Southwest Philadelphia; an international drug trafficking organization which smuggled bulk cocaine across the Mexican border and distributed it throughout the United States; and a complex case involving the illegal exportation of munitions.